SEXUAL ADDICTION AND LIFE INSURANCE

 To his credit, he became aware of this internal strife as he went to rehab and therapy.
 He worked hard at gaining control of his overwhelming thoughts and desires.
 His treating physician concurred that he had made great progress and had reached the point of control and stability.
 This backstory reassured the underwriter that this gentleman was indeed ready to take on the commitment of a life insurance policy.
 They gave him a very competitive rate and enabled him to buy the coverage he needed to keep building his business.

 Addiction Is Not The End Of The Story

 Sexual addiction is very real and a serious obstacle to overcome.
 But it is not the last chapter of your story.
 If you’ve struggled with anything of this nature, or know someone who has, be encouraged that you can conquer this and that life insurance is not out of the question for you.
-If you want to partner with someone who will respect your backstory and advocate for you through the prequalification process, schedule a free 15-minute introductory phone call online.
+If you want to partner with someone who will respect your backstory and advocate for you through the prequalification process, contact us.